mimartin12/bw-hiring-exercise/roles/SHOT/exercises/README.md

 ### Acceptance Criteria

 - docker-compose file in the root of the repo
-- service named `app` that uses an image named `bw-devops-exercise` built from the Dockerfile in exercise 1.
+- service named `app` that uses an image named `bw-shot-exercise` built from the Dockerfile in exercise 1.
 - service running an nginx container in front of `app` available at port `8081`
 - `app` is ONLY accessible through the nginx container and not from localhost